Which Wellness Core Ninety-Five Percent Recipes Get

 Estimated Dry Matter Nutrient Content

-Ingredients: Turkey, water sufficient for processing, spinach, cassia gum, xanthan gum, potassium chloride, ground flaxseed, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, cobalt amino acid chelate, potassium iodide), vitamins (thiamine mononitrate, vitamin E supplement, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), choline chloride
+Ingredients: Beef, water sufficient for processing, carrots, tricalcium phosphate, cassia gum, xanthan gum, ground flaxseed, potassium chloride, calcium carbonate, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, cobalt amino acid chelate, potassium iodide), vitamins (thiamine mononitrate, vitamin E supplement, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), choline chloride, magnesium sulfate

 Fiber (estimated dry matter content) = 4.5%